rplacd/QuestKit/readme.md

 ## A caveat (and things TODO)

-This codebase simply isn't ready for modern versions of Minecraft:
+The codebase simply isn't ready for modern versions of Minecraft:

 1. The architecture of Minecraft's SSP has changed *considerably* since this mod was first created - instead of the quick-and-cheap monolithic gameloop it now uses a server-client structure internally.
 This means the QuestKit's model and view code, nominally all merged into the QuestCollection, needs to be separated.
 Decidedly not trivial.